 Society for Computation in Psychology.
 A forum for cutting-edge methods for the psychological sciences since 1971.
 Computation, information, technology, statistics, applications and more!
 You can view our previous emails to the society using this link.
-2023 Conference Information Thanks for attending the conference!
-2023 Student Award Information Castellan winners have been announced!
-Check out the awards page.
-Special Section of Behavior Research Methods View the collection Conference presenters (both spoken and poster presentations) are invited to submit articles based on presentations at the SCiP meeting to a special section of Behavior Research Methods, the official journal of the Society.
+2025 Conference Information We now invite nominations for candidates for [a] three positions on the Society’s Steering Committee, [b] for the new President-Elect.
+All members are invited to participate in this process.
+Learn more about the nomination process and voting here.

 Continue reading